julioce/twitter_mining/README.md

 ```

 Wait for as long as you want.
 Every 6 hours the get_users.py will do it's work.
-You can set the sleep time in get_users.py.
+You can set the sleep time (horas_sleep) in get_users.py